 Absentee ballot applications

-IF YOU ARE NOT REGISTERED to vote or need to change or update your registration, you can do so online on or before October 27 (https://voterregistration.ct.gov/OLVR/welcome.do ) or with the Wilton Registrars.
+IF YOU ARE NOT REGISTERED to vote or need to change or update your registration, you can do so online on or before October 26 (https://voterregistration.ct.gov/OLVR/welcome.do) or with the Wilton Registrars at Town Hall.
+If you miss the deadline to register you can come to Town Hall on Election Day Nov.
+2nd and register at what is called Election Day Registration.

 Returning your application